-- a.
+- 1. Regular Meetings.
+Meetings of the HDRC are held on a regular basis as the work of the HDRC may require.
+Meetings are held at the time and place designated by the Chair. - 2.
+Quorum.
+A quorum of the members of the HDRC is required for consideration of any matter. - 3.
+Voting. - a.
 Any action of the HDRC requires the affirmative vote of a majority of the members present and voting. - b.
-Members must exempt themselves from voting on any action in which their financial interests or those of their immediate family are directly involved.

-D. Powers and Duties.
-The HDRC has the following powers:

-- Hear and decide applications for Certificates of Appropriateness, and Appeals, pursuant to Section 7.1211.13 and Section 7.1411.15; - 2.
+Members must exempt themselves from voting on any action in which their financial interests or those of their immediate family are directly involved. - D. Powers and Duties.
+The HDRC has the following powers: - 1.
+Hear and decide applications for Certificates of Appropriateness, and Appeals, pursuant to Section 11.13 and Section 11.15; - 2.
 Adopt Historic Overlay District Guidelines for any Historic Overlay District in regard to the design criteria to be employed in assessing applications for Certificates of Appropriateness; - 3.
-Review and make recommendations on all applications for Site Plan, Subdivision, Variance, Zoning Map Amendment, Zoning Concept Plan Amendment, Special Exception, Minor Special Exception, or Zoning Modification in any Historic Overlay District; - 4.
-Review and make recommendations on the establishment of new Historic Overlay Districts, or any addition to, or removal from, any existing Historic Overlay District; - 5.
-Assist and advise the Board of Supervisors, the Planning Commission, and other County departments and agencies in matters involving historically significant sites, buildingsstructures, and areas, such as land usage, parking facilities, and signage; - 6.
+Review and make recommendations on all applications for Site Plan, Subdivision, Variance, Zoning Map Amendment, Zoning Concept Plan Amendment, Special Exception, Minor Special Exception, or Zoning Modification in any Historic Overlay District;

+- 4. Review and make recommendations on the establishment of new Historic Overlay Districts, or any addition to, or removal from, any existing Historic Overlay District; - 5.
+Assist and advise the Board of Supervisors, the Planning Commission, and other County departments and agencies in matters involving historically significant sites, structures, and areas, such as land usage, parking facilities, and signage; - 6.
 Advise the Zoning Administrator in enforcement action for actions performed without HDRC approval; - 7.
-Advise owners of historic landmarks, buildings, or Structures on issues of preservation; - 8.
-Make recommendations concerning the establishment of a system of markers for selected historic sites and buildings, including proposals for the installation and care of such historic markers; - 9.
-Cooperate with and enlist assistance from local historical societies, the Virginia Department of Historic Resources, the National Trust for Historic Preservation, and other interested parties, both public and private, in its efforts to preserve, restore, and conserve historic landmarks, buildings, sites, or areas of the County; and - 10.
+Advise owners of historic landmarks or Structures on issues of preservation; - 8.
+Make recommendations concerning the establishment of a system of markers for selected historic sites and buildings, including proposals for the installation and care of such historic markers; - Cooperate with and enlist assistance from local historical societies, the Virginia Department of Historic Resources, the National Trust for Historic Preservation, and other interested parties, both public and private, in its efforts to preserve, restore, and conserve historic landmarks, buildings, sites, or areas of the County; and - 10.
 Make annual reports to the Board of Supervisors reviewing the activities of the previous year, and upon request, to disseminate these reports to other agencies within the State and nearby states which are responsible for historical preservation activities.